muratk5n/thirdwave/en/README.md

 ---

+Some could say the system turned the world into a basketcase, creating pollution, environment disasters, and encouraging material extraction beyond the carrying capacity of Earth.

+"But the existing system brought us much dynamism"

+---

 Surely wage decrease sounds bad.. this is how the mechanism works though - sadly.
 That's the reason I advocate new money entering the economy through people rather than businesses.